 Together as one, they could not be taken.

-To make something into pieces.
+Broke something quickly into two pieces.

 A person who works on a farm.